 Born in 1940, Annie Ernaux grew up in Normandy, studied at Rouen University, and later taught high school.
 From 1977 to 2000, she was a professor at the Centre National d’Enseignement par Correspondance.
 Her books, in particular A Man’s Place and A Woman’s Story, have become contemporary classics in France.
-Ernaux won the prestigious Prix Renaudot for A Man's Place when it was first published in French in 1984, and the English edition later became a New York Times Notable Bookand a finalist for the Los Angeles Times Book Prize.
-The English edition of A Woman's Story was also a New York Times Notable Book.
-Ernaux’s more recent works include Simple Passion and The Possession.
+Ernaux won the prestigious Prix Renaudot for A Man's Place when it was first published in French in 1984, and the English edition became a New York Times Notable Book.
+Other New York Times Notable Books include Simple Passion and A Woman's Story, which was also a Los Angeles Times Book Prize Finalist.

 Ernaux’s most recent work, The Years, has received the Françoise-Mauriac Prize of the French Academy, the Marguerite Duras Prize, the Strega European Prize, the French Language Prize, and the Télégramme Readers Prize.
 The English edition, translated by Alison L. Strayer, won the 31st Annual French-American Translation Prize for non-fiction and was shortlisted for the 2019 Man Booker International Prize.
 Her new book, Portrait of the Artist as a Young Woman, will be out from Seven Stories in 2020.